 Like any delectable soup, this starts with the comforting combination of butter and onion, sauteeing away in a large dutch oven.

 Whisk in a bit of all-purpose flour to help thicken the soup slightly.
-Then we have the remaining ingredients (as always, remember to see the full recipe card below for details):
+Then, add in the liquids: vegetable stock and half-and-half.

-- Cheddar cheese – Hi, cheese, my love.
-Remove the soup from the heat and stir the cheese in batches.
-This ensures that it melts evenly, without breaking apart or clumping together.
+Once the veggies are tender, remove the soup from teh heat (or just turn it off) and stir in the shredded cheese in batches until melted.
+This method ensures that it melts evenly, without breaking apart or clumping together.

-How to Make this Soup in the Instant Pot
+How to Make Soup in the Instant Pot

 To make this recipe in the Instant pot, combine everything in the bowl except for the dairy.
 That means you are leaving out the half-and-half AND the cheese to start.